Top Fundamental Soccer Skills Every Player Must Know

 First Touch

-Your first touch, which is technically part of technique, is so important that it needs its own section.
-Your first touch sets you up for your next move: to pass or take the ball and dribble to space, then pass or shoot to the goal.
+Your first touch, which is technically part of the technical skill of ball control, is so important that it needs its own section.
+Your first touch sets you up for your next move: which is usually always to pass or take the ball and dribble to space, then pass to a teammate or shoot towards goal.

 To improve your first touch, you have to get comfortable using all parts of both feet instep, outside, sole and laces.
 In soccer, seconds are crucial, and a bad first touch can waste time, slow down play, or lead to a goal-scoring opportunity for the other team.